-Mark Blanscett is a Funeral Assistant and Bookkeeper for Colonial Funeral Home and has been working with us for several years.
+Mark Blanscett is a Funeral Assistant for Colonial Funeral Home and has been working with us for several years.

 Mark is married to Joyce Blanscett and is the father of 1 son and 4 daughters.
 Together they have 15 grandchildren.
 Mark is active in his church and his callings and also served a mission in the Washington Seattle Mission.